gregm711/gepa/README.md

 ### Practical Considerations

-TurboGEPA **automatically scales concurrency** to available resources.
+TurboGEPA **auto-configures concurrency** from dataset size and exposes explicit knobs for tuning.
 Real-world limits include:

 - **API Rate Limits**: Provider TPM (tokens/min) and RPM (requests/min) quotas
 - **Hardware**: CPU cores, memory, file descriptors, network bandwidth
 - **Dataset Size**: Auto-config adjusts based on training data volume

-The adaptive configuration automatically balances throughput and resource utilization based on dataset size.
+The adaptive configuration gives you a strong starting point, but you should still validate `eval_concurrency` and related knobs against your API quotas and hardware.
 Override individual `Config` fields (e.g., `eval_concurrency`, `reflection_strategy_names`) when you need a laptop-safe or server-heavy profile.

 ---